Guide to Running Downhill: Tips from a Run Coach

 Shorten your stride.

 Going downhill causes many runners to overstride, which puts more pressure on your joints and legs.
 Shorten your stride and pick your feet up quickly for a fast cadence.
-This will give you more speed and stability and lessen the impact of downhill running on your joints.
+This will keep your legs more in line with your center of gravity give you more speed and stability and lessen the impact of downhill running on your joints.

 Keep a controlled pace.